Dravet Syndrome (Myoclonic Epilepsy)

 INDICATION: Lennox Gastaut Syndrome, Dravet Syndrome (Myoclonic Epilepsy), Tuberous Sclerosis Complex

-STUDY PROTOCOL: Illuminate GWEP19022
+PROTOCOL: Illuminate GWEP19022

 PHASE: 4